< back to information centre home

 Portal Comments

-Occasionally new literature is published with information pertinent to a chemical probe on the Portal, for example regarding selectivity, toxicity and use.
-This information is internally reviewed at the Portal and where appropriate a public comment is published to help the community make the best choice when searching for and using chemical probes.
+Occasionally, new literature is published with information relevant to a chemical probe listed on the Portal, such as selectivity, toxicity, and usage.
+This information is reviewed internally, and when appropriate, a public comment is published to help the community make informed choices when selecting and using chemical probes.